liml0324/PRecorder/README.md

 ## Features

-- **Always-on Pre-recording** — Continuously buffers the last 5 minutes of audio in memory with zero disk usage until you save.
+- **Always-on Pre-recording** — Continuously buffers audio in memory with zero disk usage until you save.
 - **One-click Save** — Press a button (or right-click the tray icon) to export the recent audio as a file.
+- **Configurable Buffer** — Adjust the ring buffer duration from 1 to 60 minutes via the Settings panel.
 - **Multi-format Export** — Save as WAV, MP3, FLAC, AAC, or OGG Vorbis (with FFmpeg).
 - **System Tray** — Minimizes to the notification area; keep recording in the background without a window.
+- **Flexible Close Behavior** — Choose whether closing the window minimizes to tray or exits the app.
-- **Custom Save Location** — Choose any folder as the output directory.
+- **Custom Save Location & Format** — Set your preferred output folder and default file format in Settings.
 - **Device Selection** — Pick any available audio input device (microphone, line-in, USB audio interface, etc.).

 ## How It Works